 - Seals the system against, the outside world (main seal function)

 - Keeps the system pressurized when needed, so as to raise the boiling point of the coolant

 - Allows excess pressure and coolant to be able to vent, to the expansion reservoir (pressure seal function)

 - Allows coolant to return to the radiator, when the engine cools down (return seal function)

 Radiator Caps Have Three Seals, Any Of Which May Fail Independently Of The Others:

-A Bad Rad Cap Cause Symptoms, Similar To A Failed Head Gasket
+A Bad Rad Cap Can Cause Symptoms, Similar To A Failed Head Gasket

-Moreover, a neglected cooling system can load up the cap with crud and corrosion; preventing proper coolant flow in and out through it.
+Moreover, a neglected cooling system, can load up the cap with crud and corrosion.
+As a result, preventing proper coolant flow in and out through it.
 Peel the seals back with your fingernail to check for goop.
 Consequently, if you find any; a blast with a garden hose and probing with a toothpick, should clear most of it out.

 So, if you suspect the cap is failing, give it a thorough visual inspection.
 Start by looking for any damaged, cracked, hardened or worn out seals.
 Finally, if the seals look bad, replace the cap.
 They are cheap !